Spicer contradicts emails, President on Trump Jr meeting

 Washington (CNN)White House press secretary Sean Spicer contradicted President Donald Trump Monday when he insisted that a meeting Donald Trump Jr. had with a Russian lawyer in the months leading up to the election was about adoption policy.

-"The President's made it clear through his tweet that there was nothing that, as far as we know, would lead anything to believe that there was anything except for a discussion about adoption and that Magnitsky Act," Spicer said at an off-camera briefing with reporters.
+"The President has made it clear through this tweet.
+And there was nothing, as far as we know, that would lead anyone to believe that there was anything except for a discussion about adoption and the Magnitsky Act," Spicer said at an off-camera briefing with reporters.
 "But I would refer you back to counsel on that one."

 In his first appearance at the White House briefing since June 26, Spicer repeated the same defense that Trump Jr. originally offered on July 8 when he was asked about the meeting -- that it was a nothing but "short introductory meeting ... about the adoption of Russian children that was active and popular with American families years ago."